jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 (4) In subsection (3), working day means a day on which a person was required to work in the employment in question.

 ### 242 Failures that cannot be counted
-(1) A failure cannot be counted if it occurred more than 12 months before the failure for which the calculation is made.
+(1) A failure cannot be counted if it occurred more than 24 months before the failure for which the calculation is made.
 (2) For the purposes of subsection (1), a failure occurs on the date MSD decides that the beneficiary has failed, without a good and sufficient reason, to comply with the appropriate obligation.
-(3) This section does not affect the implementation, after the 12-month period, of a sanction based on any prior calculation of the number of failures by a person to comply with the appropriate work-test obligation or other obligation imposed by this Act.
+(3) This section does not affect the implementation, after the 24-month period, of a sanction based on any prior calculation of the number of failures by a person to comply with the appropriate work-test obligation or other obligation imposed by this Act.

 **Special cases: variations on ordinary sanctions rules**

+### 243AAA Exclusion of sanction for first or second failure, if not failure to accept offer of suitable employment, and timely recompliance occurs
+MSD must cancel the imposition of a sanction (for example, a non-financial sanction) for a first or second failure by a person (P) if—
+  (a) the failure is not a failure to comply with the work-test obligation to accept any offer of suitable employment (see section 144(b)); and
+  (b) P has been given a section 252 notice stating that, on the basis of P’s failure, MSD is reducing the rate of, or suspending, P’s benefit; and
+  (c) P recomplies under section 261(1) or (2) or 263 within 5 working days from the giving of the section 252 notice in relation to the failure.

 ### 243 Exclusion of sanction if failure is subject of prosecution under Education and Training Act 2020
 MSD must not impose a sanction for a person’s failure to comply with the obligation under section 133(1) (which relates to the attendance of a dependent child aged 6 to 15 years at a registered school) if—